Cat Neutering and Spaying

 When should I neuter/spay my cat?

-The age at which we recommend your cat should be spayed or neutered is 6 months of age at the earliest.
-Doing the procedure early has a higher risk for developmental bone problems.
+We recommend that your cat be spayed or neutered at the earliest age, at 6 months of age.
+Doing the procedure early increases the risk of developmental bone problems.

 What is the procedure to spay/neuter a cat?